 When you become pregnant, we want you to have a healthy pregnancy and a healthy baby.
 We have special programs that can help you throughout your pregnancy and after your baby's birth, and even can provide incentives for you to attend your appointments.
 If you find out that you are pregnant, please give us a call so we can tell you more about what we can offer and how we can work with you to have the best outcomes for your pregnancy.
 Please call Member Services at the numbers below.
-Maternity care includes identification of pregnancy prenatal care, labor and delivery services and postpartum care.
+Maternity care includes identification of pregnancy prenatal care, labor and delivery services and postpartum care and services to include immediate post-partum long acting reversible contraceptives.
 It is important that you make and keep appointments with your doctor during your pregnancy.
-An Arizona Complete Health-Complete Care Plan Maternal Child Health (MCH) Coordinator will help you with questions or problems with your pregnancy.
+An Arizona Complete Health-Complete Care Plan Maternal Child Health (MCH) Coordinator will provider support during and after your pregnancy.
 If you need help finding a provider to take care of you during your pregnancy and delivery, call Member Services at 1-888-788-4408, TTY/TDY: 711.

-Maternity care coordination consists of the following maternity care related activities: determining the member's medical or social needs through a risk assessment evaluation; developing a plan of care designed to address those needs; coordinating referrals of the member to appropriate service providers and community resources; monitoring referrals to ensure the services are received; and revising the plan of care, as appropriate.
+Maternity care coordination consists of the following maternity care related activities: talking Arizona Complete Health-Complete Care Plan Member Services 1-888-788-4408, TTY/TDY: 711 with you about medical or social needs through a risk assessment evaluation; developing a plan of care designed to address those needs; assisting with referrals of the member to appropriate service providers and community resources; as needed, following up with referrals to ensure the services are received; and revising the plan of care, as appropriate.